babynus/projeqtor/branches/V8.1/projeqtor/docs/user/Resource.rst

    * :ref:`Allocations<allocation-section>`

-The resources of a project can be human or material.
-Resource availability is defined by assigning it to the project.
+The resources of a project can be human or material Resource availability is defined by assigning it to a project.

-* A resource can be a group of person.
+* A resource can be a group of person ((See: :ref:`pool`).
 * Informing the resource is useful for project planning.
 * You create the fictitious resource with capacity > 1.